TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     Used to define several paths for layouts, which will be tried in reversed order (the paths are searched from bottom to top).
-The first folder where the desired layout is found, is used.
+The first folder where the desired layout is found is used.
 If the array keys are numeric, they are first sorted and then tried in reversed order.

     **Example:**